eqy/autotosis/README.md

 ## other technical fluff
 ### input processing
 I'm not very familiar with torchvision's [video offerings](https://pytorch.org/docs/stable/torchvision/io.html), so autotosis is built off the back of ffmpeg and PIL.
-For training, each video is processed into 128x128 frames by first extracting each frame (at 60fps) and cropping to the artoFace region.
+For training, each video is processed into 128x128 frames by first extracting each frame (at 60 fps) and cropping to the artoFace region.
-We can speed up the inference time by decreasing the framerate at which frames are dumped (e.g., from 60fps down to 4fps).
+We can speed up the inference time by decreasing the framerate at which frames are dumped (e.g., from 60 fps down to 4 fps).

 ### training time/hardware setup
 ArtosisNet was prototyped on a destitute and ancient 7-year old PC running Windows + WSL.